-Discount Rate: 7.25% in the current year; 7.50% in the previous year.
+Discount Rate: 7.25% in the current and previous year.

 Projected Cash Flows: Projected cash flows into the plan are equal to the greater of projected benefit payments out of the plan or the projected actuarially determined contribution in accordance with Paragraph No. 50 of GASB No. 74 and Paragraph No. 30 of GASB No. 75.